TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 ---
 ## What was the coolest functionality you got to work in your opinion?

 Okay, I'm pretty excited about this question.
-I just got a feature working on Friday that, while seemingly small, took a lot of effort.
+I just got a feature working at the last minute that, while seemingly small, took a lot of effort.

 If we open a detailed view of a record, you'll notice that at the bottom of the view is a section that displays information about the creation of the record, and information about the most recent time someone has edited the record.
 This is a very important feature, because accountability is key when dealing with Human Resources records.
 If a user makes a change, like promoting the servicemember from E4 to E5, for example, it's important for others to know who made this change.

 In this version of the project, this is limited to the most recent modification; future versions will incorporate a complete changelog, but that wasn't feasible given the scope and time alloted for this assignment.
 I think I've figured out how to implement it now, but I had no idea how it might work when I designed the project at the beginning.

-So anyway, until Friday this feature only drew from the ModifiedUtc property of the Personnel class.
-This is because the Record models don't exist at the data layer, but instead draw from the data held in properties by the four primary classes.
+So anyway, until *very* recently* this feature only drew from the `ModifiedUtc` property of the Personnel class.
+This is because the Record models are View Models - they don't exist at the data layer, but instead draw from the data held in properties by the four primary classes.
 Because each of these four main classes contains a ModifiedUtc property (which is a nullable `DateTimeOffset` type), I basically boxed myself into a corner and had to pick which primary class this feature would draw from.
 So initially, that was the Personnel class.

-But Friday, I decided to take another look at that.
-I needed to grab the value of the ModifiedUtc property in each main class, associate that with the ModifiedByUsername property of each class respectively, and pass those values into a list of some type that would hold them as Key-Value Pairs and then evaluate:
+But at the last minute, I decided to take another look at this feature.
+I needed to grab the value of the `ModifiedUtc` property in each main class, associate that with the `ModifiedByUsername` property of each class respectively, and pass those values into a list of some type that would hold them as Key-Value Pairs and then evaluate:

   1. Whether any of the `DateTimeOffset?` values held `null`
   2. Which of the `DateTimeOffset?` values that *weren't* `null`, were the greatest value in the list